+Yes, the proposals sufficiently support the appropriate exercise of professional skepticism throughout the risk identification and risk assessment process.
 In order to deliver due care in an audit, there is need for that critical assessment in gathering audit evidence and a questioning mind.
+Since audit evidence is gathered and evaluated throughout the audit, professional skepticism should be exercised throughout the audit.
 With this is mind, ED-315 has proposed for the emphasizing the importance of exercising professional skepticism in the introductory paragraphs.

-We support the proposed changes regarding the use of risk assessment procedures to provide evidence which then serves as the basis for the identification and assessment of risks of material misstatement.
+Yes, we support the proposed changes regarding the use of risk assessment procedures to provide evidence which then serves as the basis for the identification and assessment of risks of material misstatement.
+The clarification will further increase professional scepticism, this is because risk assessment procedures only give audit evidence and judgement, i.e. professional scepticism, to come up with the sufficient appropriate evidence.